 The Buzzfeed community post also highlighted how Jesy Nelson has often appeared darker in skin tone to former bandmates Leigh-Anne Pinnock and Jade Thirlwall – who are both mixed race women of colour.

-The discussion surround the blackfishing allegations come off the back of Leigh-Anne Pinnock’s documentary Leigh-Anne: Race, Pop and Power that aired on BBC One last week.
+The discussion surrounding the blackfishing allegations came off the back of Leigh-Anne Pinnock’s documentary Leigh-Anne: Race, Pop and Power that aired on BBC One in May.